Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

     - Begin by commenting out all of your card divs except the first one.
     - On that first card div that you did not comment out:
       - Add the "lfz-card" image to the first child div as a background image.
-      - Add an instructor image to the second child div as a background image.
+      - Add a technology logo to the second child div as a background image.
-        - It is recommended that you add the instructor and card images as background images by using individual classes which contain the url for the card or individual instructors.
+        - It is recommended that you add the logo images and card images as background images by using individual classes which contain the url for the card or individual instructors.
           - **For Example:**
             - ![Example CSS Selector](../feature-gifs/dan-css-selector.png)
-            - This way, you can have the CSS for the child div that you want to place the background image on separate from the image itself, and just add the class for the individual instructor you want.
+            - This way, you can have the CSS for the child div that you want to place the background image on separate from the image itself, and just add the class for the individual logo you want.
             - **For Example**
               - The grouped selector and CSS you use for the card fronts and backs could be: ![Example CSS Selector](../feature-gifs/example-card-selector.png)
-              - This would properly size all of the cards, give them the properties you need for the background images to show, and allow you to change the images by just adding or changing the instructor class!
+              - This would properly size all of the cards, give them the properties you need for the background images to show, and allow you to change the images by just adding or changing the logo class!
                 - **NOTE** your classes may differ in name, this is only an example of one way to do it.
 4. Now that the HTML is prepared, use jQuery to select your single card.
     - First use the jQuery `$(document).ready()` function to call an `initializeApp` function